Melocactus

 Etymology

 Greek melon ‘melon’ + Greek kaktos, a prickly plant found in Sicily, possibly the cardoon or artichoke thistle (Cynara cardunculus).
 For the spiny, round plant body, but primarily an abbreviation of the pre-Linnaean name Echinomelocactus (‘hedgehog melon-thistle’).
-Link and Otto split this genus, whose name was abbreviated to Cactus by Linnaeus, into Echinocactus and Melocactus.
+Link & Otto split this genus, whose name was abbreviated to Cactus by Linnaeus, into Echinocactus and Melocactus.

 How to cite